Texas State Excise Taxes 2016 - Fuel, Cigarette, and Alcohol Taxes

 Texas Liquor Tax45th highest liquor tax

 The Texas excise tax on liquor is $2.40 per gallon, one of the lowest liquor taxes in the country.
 Texas' excise tax on Spirits is ranked #45 out of the 50 states.
+The Texas state taxes on hard alcohol vary based on alcohol content, place of production, size of container, and place purchased.
 The Texas liquor tax applies to all hard alcohol (alchoholic beverages other then beer and wine), and is already included in the purchase price by the retailer.

 Texas Excise Tax Deductions & Refunds

 Unlike the Texas Sales Tax, excise taxes are not generally deductible on Texas income tax returns or on your federal tax return.
 However, the IRS occasionally allows certain excise taxes to be deducted for certain tax years.

 - Vehicle Tax Deduction